2.2 Operating Practices

-In addition, if a significant portion of salary expense is composed of “overtime” the service center should consult with their RAPC financial analyst to develop a separate “overtime” rate.
+In addition, if a significant portion of salary expense is composed of “overtime” the service center can consult with their RAPC/CMA financial analyst to develop a separate “overtime” rate.
 "Significant" would be in the approximate range of 20% of total salary.

 B. Supplies and Materials

 The cost of supplies and materials needed to operate the service center should be charged to the center.
-These costs could include office supplies, special conferences related specifically to the service center, professional services, and technical supplies.
+These costs could include office & lab supplies, special conferences related specifically to the service center, bonuses (if not 100% FTE, prorate amount), and equipment maintenance.
 While volume discounts and economies of scale may make it prudent to order some supplies in large quantities, goods should not be "stockpiled."
 Rather, purchase of goods should be reasonably matched with usage.